-(Answers required) Advanced Guide: Deploying via .NET Binaries (Multi Instance)
+(Subcategories required) Advanced Guide: Deploying via Binaries (Multi Instance)

-This guide explains how to install and deploy the Nextcloud Exchange Connector application using Binary files (.NET 8).
+This guide explains how to install and deploy the Nextcloud Exchange Connector application using Binary files.

 While Docker is the recommended deployment method for most users, binary installations are specifically supported for advanced use cases, such as air-gapped networks, closed environments, or organizations with strict security policies that prohibit the use of containerization.